josmar-crwdstffng/angular/aio/content/guide/service-worker-config.md

 ### `dataGroups`

 Unlike asset resources, data requests are not versioned along with the application.
-They're cached according to manually-configured policies that are more useful for situations such as API requests and other data dependencies.
+They are cached according to manually-configured policies that are more useful for situations such as API requests and other data dependencies.

 This field contains an array of data groups, each of which defines a set of data resources and the policy by which they are cached.